 22. “Make Me Proud” ft.
 Nicki Minaj

-In the grand scheme of Nicki and Drake collaborations, their only duet that appears on an official Drake album ranks rather low on the list.
+In the grand scheme of all the best Nicki and Drake songs in rotation, their only duet that appears on an official Drake album ranks rather low on the list.
 Yet in spite of this fact, it is still one of the essential stops on the journey of his sophomore album Take Care, perhaps because it is such a true-to-life document.
 These two kids came up together through Young Money, and to have their jubilation at realizing their lofty young dreams sealed in wax is just plain cute.

 21. “Too Much” ft.
 Sampha